Discrete Diffusion in Large Language and Multimodal Models: A Survey: Representative Models

 DREAM 7B~\cite{dream2025} is one of the most powerful open-source dLLMs to date.
-The name `DREAM' underscores its focus on diffusion for reasoning and modeling---it is specifically designed to excel at complex reasoning tasks while remaining efficient and scalable.
 DREAM 7B achieves performance on par with, or exceeding, autoregressive models of similar size (e.g. it matches LLaMA3 8B~\cite{grattafiori2024llama} and Qwen 2.5-7B~\cite{qwen2025qwen25technicalreport} on many benchmarks).
-A key to DREAM’s success is an optimized training recipe distilled from extensive experiments at smaller scales. \cite{dream2025} carefully explores the design choices on a 1B model and identify two especially valuable components: (1) AR weight initialization and (2) context adaptive noise scheduling.
+A key to DREAM’s success is an optimized training recipe distilled from extensive experiments at smaller scales. \cite{dream2025} carefully explores the design choices on a 1B model and identify two especially valuable components: (1) AR weight initialization as in \cite{gong2024scaling} and (2) context adaptive noise scheduling as in ~\cite{ye2025beyond}.
+The AR initialization of DREAM is chosen to be Qwen2.5~\cite{qwen2025qwen25technicalreport}.